AckerlyXu/heima/includes/virtual-machines-common-regions-and-availability.md

 ## Storage availability
 Understanding Azure regions and geographies becomes important when you consider the available storage replication options.
 Depending on the storage type, you have different replication options.

+>[!NOTE]
->[AZURE.NOTE] Azure Managed Disks are not available yet in Azure China.
+> Azure Managed Disks are not available yet in Azure China.

 **Storage account-based disks**
 * Locally redundant storage (LRS)